 The Board performs all key elements of an internal audit function, including evaluating and seeking reasonable assurance that risk management, control and governance systems are functioning as intended and will enable the Company's objectives and goals to be met.
 The Board delegates to the Managing Director (from 23 March 2018: the Executive Chairman) the authority to implement any non-strategic amendments to risk management systems as required as a result of changed circumstances, or where the potential for improvement has been identifies, reporting all such matters to the Board for consideration at its next meeting.

-7.3 Environmental and Social Sustainability Risk
+7.4 Environmental and Social Sustainability Risk

-The Board has established a Safety, Health and Sustainability Committee to assist the Board in fulfilling its responsibilities.
+The Board does not have a Safety, Health and Sustainability Committee but has assumed this responsibility.

+.
 8. Remunerate fairly and responsibly (ASX Principle 8)

 8.1 Remuneration & Nomination Committee